 3. Microvolunteering, Building Networks, Engaging Citizens and Local Communities in your Initiatives

 Explore the details of the GeoAid solidarity network via Map Portal interface.

-Scenario 1: If you are doing a project where you count on high community engagement in order to reach your goals, look for the Crowdsourcing solution to help you out.
-You can engage your network in microvolunteering, sharing knowledge, voting on particular improvements in your neighbourhood, etc., or give your supporters a perfect platform to share their achievements and inspire others.
+Scenario 1: If you are doing a project where you count on high community engagement in to reach your goals, look for the Crowdsourcing solution to help you out.
+You can engage your network in microvolunteering, sharing knowledge, voting on particular improvements in your neighborhood, etc., or give your supporters a perfect platform to share their achievements and inspire others.

 4. Better Team Coordination and More Effective Fieldwork